-Though some of the Galapagos National Park has paved paths or wooden decking, much of it is uneven volcanic terrain – spectacular to look at but tricky to walk on if you’re wearing flip-flops.
+Though most of the visiting sites within the Galapagos National Park have paved paths or wooden decking, much of it is uneven volcanic terrain – spectacular to look at but tricky to walk on if you’re wearing flip-flops.
 Rather than heavy hiking boots, opt for Teva or Chaco-style sports sandals.
-Quick drying, they’re ideal for the wet landings and gentle hikes of Galapagos tours.
+Quick drying, they’re ideal for the wet landings and gentle hikes on Galapagos tours.

 It’s almost impossible to go a day during a Galapagos safari holiday without dipping into the brilliant blue ocean.
 Bring a couple of swim suits as well as long-sleeved protective swimwear to shield your back and shoulders while snorkeling (a notorious time for burning).
 There’s no need to bring a wetsuit: Galapagos Safari Camp and their partners will provide you with one during snorkeling and diving trips.

-The dress code for Galapagos Safari Camp is casual and guests on safari holidays generally choose loose-fitting, long-sleeved clothes, and a light jumper or fleece for the slightly chilly evenings (particularly in the Cooler Season).
+The dress code for Galapagos Safari Camp is casual and guests on safari holidays generally choose loose-fitting, long-sleeved clothes, and a light jumper or fleece for the slightly cooler evenings (particularly in the garúa season).
 Don’t be tempted to bring sky-high heels or your grandmother’s jewels: everyone is too busy admiring the gorgeous scenery to pay attention.